nullre/rw_mods/NR_AutoMachineTool/README_en.md

 ### Usage
 - Research on Automatic mining.
-- Install in an arbitrary place。
+- Install in an arbitrary place.
 - Select the AutoMiner and set mining from the processing tab.
 - The AutoMiner will mining.